lovcodvn/NLP_ABSA_aspect_category_sentiment_cls/README.md

 The dataset I used in this task is SemEval 2016

 ## Model result:
-My model achieved 87.4% accuracy on the validation test and 85.5% on the test set.
+My BART seq2seq model achieved 87.4% accuracy on the validation test and 85.5% on the test set.

 ## Future works:
 - I detected some errors of the labels in the training dataset.
 I believe the model test accuracy can be improved with data of better annotation.